-To not lose track of who to reach out to and satisfy customers and collaborators with a company’s email services, project managers should consider following a Kanban methodology to collaborate effectively.
+To not lose track of who to reach out to and satisfy customers and collaborators with a company’s email services, project managers should consider following a Kanban method to collaborate effectively.

-How can the Kanban methodology increase team efficiency?
+How can the Kanban method increase team efficiency?

-The main goal of the Kanban methodology is for project managers to control the “work in progress” and “done” tasks of the entire team.
+The main goal of the Kanban method is for project managers to control the “work in progress” and “done” tasks of the entire team.

 By implementing this team and project management software in their operations, teams have been able to improve their workflow and increase their efficiency.